ConcussionManagement

 Eye Movements and Concussion Testing

-Peer-reviewed research has shown that adding a vision-based performance measure to cognitive and balance testing enhances the detection capabilities of current sideline concussion assessment (Journal of Neuro-Ophthalmology, Adding Vision to Concussion Testing: A Prospective Study of Sideline Testing in Youth and Collegiate Athletes 2015).* The K-D Test is a recommended component of the Mayo Clinic Sideline Concussion Protocol.
+Peer-reviewed research has shown that adding a vision-based performance measure to cognitive and balance testing enhances the detection capabilities of current sideline concussion assessment (Journal of Neuro-Ophthalmology, Adding Vision to Concussion Testing: A Prospective Study of Sideline Testing in Youth and Collegiate Athletes 2015).* The K-D Test is a recommended component of the Concussion Check Protocol.

 High Sensitivity & Specificity